Goran-n/modern-saas-stack/apps/browser-extension/README.md

-# Kibly Browser Extension
+# Figgy Browser Extension

-A minimal Chrome/Firefox extension that enables drag-and-drop file transfer from Kibly to Xero.
+A minimal Chrome/Firefox extension that enables drag-and-drop file transfer from Figgy to Xero.

 ## Core Functionality

-The extension does ONE thing: allows users to drag files from Kibly and drop them into Xero's file upload areas.
+The extension does ONE thing: allows users to drag files from Figgy and drop them into Xero's file upload areas.

 ## Architecture